It's 2019 November 15. Something happened yesterday I have to write about, as much as I wish I didn't.

 I wasn't surprised at myself for being too cowardly.
 There were dozens of people there.
 I couldn't have been the only one who noticed.
 But it's not like I would've needed to overpower the man or anything.
 If I had've just punched him, that would've fucking made a statement that it's not acceptable to hit innocent people.
 Everyone in the building would've remembered the event, and they'd think about it next time they were bystanders to this.

 But also, that wouldn't have been that useful.
-The problem is that not one person in a room full of adults stuck up for the kid.
+Probably most of the other adults there disapproved, but decided it "wasn't their place" to intervene.
 If I use words and not my fists, I'm sending the message that the solution to violence is to ask the attacker to stop.
 And that's wrong.
 That belief is why this kind of problem will never be solved.
-That's the mindset behind voting, and everything.
+That's the mindset behind voting, the most useless thing anyone ever did.
 I still should've done that over nothing, though!

 I watched an innocent child get violently assaulted in public and did fucking nothing.
 I actively made the situation worse, by contributing to the bystander effect.
 If anyone else noticed and recognized this socially acceptable violence for what it is, I was one more person in the room turning a blind eye, setting a bad example, making it harder to do anything.